nitinmaram/nodeapp/README.md

 # nodeapp

+to start the server:
+run npm start filepath
+eg: npm start sample_input.txt

 #To read a file from the disk :
-run npm start filepath
-and go to:
 http://localhost:3001/readFile

 #To find the product of 2 numbers